 Before going to the doctor, take a pad and list out all the symptoms that your child is showing.
-The doctor will have a better chance to properly diagnose the snoring with these symptoms.
+The doctor will have a better chance of properly diagnosing snoring with these symptoms.

 Here is how to diagnose snoring in children:

-Generally, diagnosing of snoring is performed in a sleep center.
+Generally, diagnosing snoring is done performed in a sleep center.
 The procedure that your child needs to go through is officially known as Polysomnogram.
 The study will take place overnight.
-So, you need to bring PJs and other items that your child need for sleeping.
-While your child is sleeping, you’ll have to closely observe the sleeping pattern and inform the doctor if the child is showing any behaviors that are dissimilar to when he sleeps at home.
+So, you need to bring PJs and other items that your child needs for sleeping.
+While your child is sleeping, you’ll closely observe the sleeping pattern and inform the doctor if your child is showing any behaviors that are dissimilar to when he sleeps at home.

-Before your child goes to sleep, the doctor will attach several sensors to your child’s body, especially in the chest, face, leg and lastly hands.
+Before your child goes to sleep, the doctor will attach several sensors to your child’s body, especially in the chest, face, leg, and hands.
 There is no need to worry.
 These sensors are just to observe what happens in your child’s body while he sleeps.
 These won’t cause any pain.
-Once your child goes to sleep, the sensors will start to send information in a remote computer from where the doctor can properly diagnose the snoring.
+Once your child goes to sleep, the sensors will start to send information to a remote computer from where the doctor can properly diagnose the snoring.